 We need to click the little blue arrow, which lives in two places on our debugger screen.
 The first is at the top of the screen:

 Generally, we want to avoid this external noise.
 We want to focus on what's happening in our script, not what's happening in the external libraries we are using.
-We can tell DevTools to ignore jQuery (or other external libraries we are using) by right-clicking on the paused script and selecting "Blackbox Script."
+We can tell DevTools to ignore jQuery (or other external libraries we are using) by selecting the script we want to ignore in Sources, right-clicking on the code (not the file itself), and selecting Add script to ignore list.

-All the code will still run (after all, we need jQuery for our application to work), but DevTools won't pause on exceptions.
-If you do blackbox a script, just make sure that you aren't blackboxing a script with code you've written.
-You can right-click on a blackboxed script and click "Stop Blackboxing" if needed.
+All the code will still run (after all, we need jQuery for our application to work), but DevTools won't pause on exceptions in the ignored file.
+If you do ignore a script, just make sure that you aren't ignoring a script with code you've written.
+You can right-click on a ignored script and click Remove script from ignore list if needed.

 If we have a lot of exceptions and we want to resume execution without stopping on future exceptions, we can use the blue arrow on the DevTools pane.
 Here's a GIF that illustrates how to use it: